v8/v8.dev/src/docs/index.md

 ## About V8

-V8 implements <a href="https://tc39.es/ecma262/">ECMAScript</a> and <a href="https://webassembly.github.io/spec/core/">WebAssembly</a>, and runs on Windows 7 or later, macOS 10.12+, AIX, and Linux systems that use x64, IA-32, ARM, MIPS, ppcle64, or s390x processors.
+V8 implements <a href="https://tc39.es/ecma262/">ECMAScript</a> and <a href="https://webassembly.github.io/spec/core/">WebAssembly</a>, and runs on Windows 7 or later, macOS 10.12+, IBM i, AIX, and Linux systems that use x64, IA-32, ARM, MIPS, ppcle64, or s390x processors.
 V8 can run standalone, or can be embedded into any C++ application.

 V8 compiles and executes JavaScript source code, handles memory allocation for objects, and garbage collects objects it no longer needs.
 V8’s stop-the-world, generational, accurate garbage collector is one of the keys to V8’s performance.